-Infrastructure construction markets:
+Infrastructure construction markets

-ABx may sell more cement-grade bauxite because of the proposed increase in infrastructure construction that is being proposed by the new US administration.
-ABx bauxite is suitable for all infrastructure construction, be it walls, bridges, tunnels or roads.
+ABx may sell more cement-grade bauxite because of the increasing infrastructure construction that is commencing in the USA, Australia and Asia.
+ABx bauxite is suitable for manufacturing cement used in infrastructure construction, be it walls, bridges, tunnels or roads.

-Metallurgical Grade Bauxite Market (for aluminium production):
+Metallurgical Grade Bauxite Market (for aluminium production -see market summary below)